Foxandxss/angular-tips/source/_posts/2014-04-28-introduction-to-unit-test-filters.markdown

 * {{ "hello" | upper:-2 }} - helLO
 {% endraw %}

-As you see, we want a numeric argument to specify how many characters we want to uppercase which can also be a negative number to start from the end.
+As you see, we want a numeric argument to specify how many characters we want to uppercase, which can also be a negative number to start from the end.

 Alright, let's start with the tests: